 The focus of the 2023 MATC-TSE UTC grant is on the statutory research priority area of Promoting Safety and it supports the US DOT Strategic Plan goals of safety, economic strength and global competitiveness, equity, climate and sustainability, and transformation.

 The states that comprise Region VII have many commonalities, and the respective transportation agencies face similar issues in providing a safe, efficient, and effective transportation system.
 The majority of the region's roadway networks are primarily rural, although there are a number of major cities interspersed throughout the area that face traditional urban transportation problems.
 The four states experience a considerable amount of freight traffic on the region's roadways, railways, and waterways - all of which are located at the crossroads of the nation's transportation system.
 In Region VII, interstates I-70 and I-80 are vital east-west corridors and interstates I-35 and I-29 are major north-south corridors.
-Given the region's diverse economy and growing trade, freight traffic is increasing every year and having a profound effect on infrastructure and the safety of the traveling public.
+Given the region's diverse economy and growing trade, vehicular traffic is increasing every year and having a profound effect on infrastructure and the safety of the traveling public.

 The MATC-TSE UTC will work with leading faculty members from multiple academic departments of the consortium universities, state transportation agencies, members of the transportation industry, and other partner organizations to successfully meet the research, education, and technology transfer objectives associated with it’s theme.